insujang/insujang.github.io/_posts/2017-04-03-pci-express-io-system.markdown

 A device communicates with a computer system by sending signals over a cable or through the air.
 - The device communicates with the machine via a connection point, or **port**.
-- If devices share a common set of wires, the connection is called a bus. (e.g. PCI bus)
+- If devices share a common set of wires, the connection is called a **bus**. (e.g. PCI bus)
-- A controller is a collection of electronics that can operate a port, a bus, or a device.
+- **A controller** is a collection of electronics that can operate a port, a bus, or a device.

 How can the processor give commands and data to a controller to accomplish an I/O transfer?